bardiakzm/dns-changer/README.md

 # dns-changer-windows
-simple python script for changing dns
+simple python script for changing dns  (just for windows)